 I want to sign up.
 How do I do this?

-Firstly, I would have a look in the online catalogues and see what products you want that add up to your starter kit (you can’t go over the value).
-Also have ready your
+Firstly, I would have a look in the online catalogues and see what products you want that add up to your starter kit (you can’t go over the value), this is possibly the hardest bit of joining!
+Also have ready your:

-- Your personal information such as street address, mailing address, phone number, etc.
+- Personal information such as street address, mailing address, phone number, etc.

 - A valid major credit card